by Brooke Kennedy

 RR Auction is excited to see that the highest selling items belonged to famous first ladies as their role in history is often ignored in discussions about our country’s history.
 Many have learned about President John Adams and Abraham Lincoln from a young age, but have heard very little about the lives of the first ladies and their contributions to the country they served.
 Both letters reveal some incredibly detailed pieces of information about the first ladies in different situations of strife.
 Mrs. Adams was in distress about the Battles of Lexington and Concord even chastising Britain in her letter, “O Britain, Britain how is thy glory vanished—how are thy Annals stained with the blood of thy children.”
 Despite the danger of the battles happening close to her home, Abigail intended to stay as long as it was safe for her to do so.
 Her display of resolve and support of her country and its people was thoroughly shone in this letter that has been saved and preserved for many years to come.
 Mrs. Lincoln, however, experienced a different form of personal struggle when it came to processing the death of her husband.
 Her letter questions the placement of Booth’s card in Andrew Johnson’s possession, showcasing a possible want of answers as to why Booth assassinated Lincoln.
 Seeing these pieces sell for high prices for our consignors and also break a world record in the case of Abigail Adams’ letter was wonderful to witness.

 Not only did Abigail Adams’ letter break a world record for our consignor, but it was also the Presidential artifact with the highest selling price for RR Auction’s most recent autograph auction.
 While these two artifacts were the highest selling items for our February 8th auction, we also successfully sold a check signed by Abraham Lincoln to his personal valet William Johnson for $36,603, Lincoln’s carpet bag he gifted to a union soldier for $17,840, and a rare admission pass to Lincoln’s White House Funeral for $14,196.
 RR Auction prides themselves on consigning and auctioning off rare historical pieces to passionate collectors.
-If you are interested in consigning any pieces you own you can contact RR Auction via telephone at 800-937-3880 or email us at [email protected].
-You can also find us on social media @rrauction on Instagram, Twitter, and Facebook, and @rrauctionofficial on TikTok to stay updated on upcoming auctions and other pieces that have been consigned to us.
+If you are interested in consigning any pieces you own you can contact RR Auction via telephone at 800-937-3880.
+You can also find us on social media @rrauction on Instagram, Twitter, Facebook, and TikTok to stay updated on upcoming auctions and other pieces that have been consigned to us.
 If you have any Presidential memorabilia of your own that you’d like to consign, we are open to partner with you.

 We’re seeking presidential consignments!